KhronosGroup/KTX-Software/BUILDING.md

 The NSIS compiler is needed if you intend to build packages.

-CMake can be configured to generate an MSVS solution that includes OpenGL ES versions of the loadtests.
+CMake can include OpenGL ES versions of the KTX loader tests in the generated solution.
 To build and run these you need to install an OpenGL ES emulator.
+See below.

-The KTX loader tests in use libSDL 2.0.12+.
+The KTX loader tests use libSDL 2.0.12+.
 You do not need SDL if you only wish to build the library or tools.

 The KTX vulkan loader tests require a [Vulkan SDK](#vulkan-sdk) and the Open Asset Import Library [`libassimp`](#libassimp).
 You must